parrt/cs601/lectures/threads-pp.md

 No matter how many threads reference a class, Java guarantees that a single thread wins the race to load the class, which does the initialization as well.

+## Volatile arrays

+Finally, a note on [Volatile Arrays in Java](http://jeremymanson.blogspot.com/2009/06/volatile-arrays-in-java.html).
+For volatile int[] X;, remember that X "is a volatile reference to an array, not a reference to an array of volatile elements!
+If you write to X[0], you will get none of the ordering or visibility guarantees that you want from a volatile write."

+You can use [AtomicIntegerArray](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/atomic/AtomicIntegerArray.html), which gives "volatile access semantics for its array elements."

 # Starvation